Shalabh011/ai-social-good-project./README.md

 Human review is important because the AI may make mistakes.
 A person should check if the issue was understood correctly before the city takes action.

 ### Screenshots

-Screenshots from the lab outputs should be added here.

-Suggested screenshots to include:

-- Screenshot of the Lab 2 structured AI output
-- Screenshot of the Lab 3 image analysis output
-- Screenshot showing the AI’s urgency and department decision
-- Screenshot showing the failure case or wrong classification

 ## 4. Failure Case Tied to a Lab Output